 The company manages the risks of the contracts within both categories in an integrated risk management process.

 The contracts within both categories are managed within a single portfolio, or portfolios with the same ALM strategy.

-Demonstration of the above must be filed with the domiciliary commissioner prior to July 1 of that year.
+Guidance Note: For the purposes of aggregating payout and accumulation reserving categories, the Subgroup plans to revisit whether to include prerequisites to permit aggregation, as well as which criteria and disclosures to focus on for such aggregation.

-For the purposes of calculating stochastic reserves, the stochastic exclusion test, and determining the final VM-22 reserves, do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.
+For the purposes of calculating stochastic reserves, the stochastic exclusion test, and determining the final VM-22 reserves, do not aggregate groups of contracts for which the company calculates a DR pursuant to the requirements in Section 7.E with any groups of contracts that do not calculate a DR.

-The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the SR or DR.
+The reserve may be determined in aggregate across various groups of contracts within each Reserving Category, or within the combined Accumulation and Payout reserving categories following Section 3.F.2, as a single model segment when determining the SR or DR.

-4. To the extent that aggregation results in more than one model segment, the aggregate reserve shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.
+To the extent that aggregation results in more than one model segment, the aggregate reserve for each reserving category, or within the combined Accumulation and Payout reserving categories following Section 3.F.2, shall be calculated as follows:

+If the company uses the NAER method described in Section 4.B.1.a:

+Project the accumulated deficiencies as described in Section 4.A and take the present value using the NAER as described in Section 4.B.2 for each model segment.

+Combine the present values for each model segment and take the greatest present value in aggregate for each scenario, add the aggregate starting assets, and subtract the aggregate PIMR.
+The resulting aggregate scenario reserve for a given scenario shall not be less than the aggregate cash surrender value on the valuation date.

+Calculate the CTE (70) of the aggregate scenario reserves

+If the company uses the direct iteration method described in Section 4.B.1.b:

+Calculate the starting amount of assets as described in Section 4.B.1.b for each scenario of each model segment.

+Add the starting amount of assets of each scenario for all model segments together and subtract the aggregate PIMR.
+The resulting aggregate scenario reserve for a given scenario shall not be less than the aggregate cash surrender value on the valuation date.

+Calculate the CTE (70) of the aggregate scenario reserves.

+The benefit of aggregation across multiple model segments within a reserving category shall be disclosed in VM-31.

+The reserve for each longevity reinsurance contract within the “Longevity Reinsurance Reserving Category” shall be floored at 2% of the scheduled longevity benefits payable by the benefit provider within the next 12 months from the date of valuation.
+For the deals structured on a net basis, where the reinsurer covers only the benefits exceeding a predetermined reference benefit schedule, the floor will still be calculated based on the scheduled longevity benefits payable by the benefit provider withing the next 12 months from the date of valuation.

 G. Stochastic Exclusion Test

-To the extent that certain groups of contracts pass the stochastic exclusion test in Section 7.B, these groups of contracts may be valued using the methodology and statutory maximum valuation rate pursuant to applicable requirements in VM-A, VM-C, and VM-V.
+To the extent that certain groups of contracts pass the stochastic exclusion test in Section 7.B, these groups of contracts may be valued using the methodology and statutory maximum valuation rate pursuant to applicable requirements in VM-A, VM-C, VM-M, and VM-V.

 For dividend-paying contracts that pass the Stochastic Exclusion Test, a dividend liability shall be established following requirements in VM-A and VM-C, as described above, for the base contract.